hezhangsprinter/DCPDN/README.md

-Training images (syn)  can be downloaded at (put it in the folder 'facades'): https://drive.google.com/drive/folders/1Qv7SIZBVAtb9G1d6iVKu_8rVSsXJdv26?usp=sharing All the syn samples (both training and testing) are strored in Hdf5 file.
+Training images (syn)  can be downloaded at (put it in the folder 'facades'): https://drive.google.com/drive/folders/1Qv7SIZBVAtb9G1d6iVKu_8rVSsXJdv26?usp=sharing

+All the syn samples (both training and testing) are strored in Hdf5 file.
+You can also generate your sample using 'create_train.py' (Please download the NYU-depth @ http://horatio.cs.nyu.edu/mit/silberman/nyu_depth_v2/nyu_depth_v2_labeled.mat)

 Following are the sample python codes how to read the Hdf5 file:

     file_name=self.root+'/'+str(index)+'.h5'